anh0001/docker-eros-trusty/README.md

 2. Error "iso c++ forbids declaration of static_assert with no type" while compiling. add_definitions(-std=c++11) in the respective CMakeLists.txt.
    We add the definition in the head_control, rc_utils, limb_control, cap_gait, bench_vis, and walk_and_kick packages.
+3. In windows, use git from linux subsystem.
+But do not commit as it causes the files change its mode.

 License
 ==================